 - in some cases to or from look-through companies and partnerships

 - in some cases to or from family trusts

 Specific relief also applies for certain transfers of land subject to the Te Ture Whenua Māori Act 1993.

-Rollover relief applies for transfers of residential property to or from family trusts, provided that:
+Rollover relief applies for transfers of residential property to or from family trusts, provided the following apply:

-- each transferor (in the case of transfers to a trust) or each recipient (in the case of transfers from a trust) of the residential property is also a beneficiary of the trust
+- each transferor (in the case of transfers to a trust) or each transferee (in the case of transfers from a trust) of the residential property is also a beneficiary of the trust

-- all principal settlors are beneficiaries of the trust, and
+- all principal settlors are beneficiaries of the trust

 - each beneficiary is either a principal settlor, has a family connection with a principal settlor, or is a company controlled by a family member beneficiary or is a charity.